vps115/Google-CS50/README.md

 # Google-CS50
-This is a remake of Google's front end which leads to actual google results on searching.
+This is a remake of Google Search's front end which redirects to actual google search results on input.